Skip to content

 With adhesive tape, the bond is distributed over the entire adhesion surface.
 A uniform thickness provides a consistent coverage that also spreads out any physical impacts or bumps, lessening their impact.

-Additionally, the backing of some adhesive tape helps balance different degrees of expansion of certain materials in heat or cold.
+Additionally, the backing of some adhesive tape helps balance different degrees of expansion of certain materials in heat or cold, creating strong bonds regardless of high temperatures.

 Certain adhesive tapes can match liquid adhesive’s bonding capabilities (one example is 3M™ VHB™ [Very High Bonding] tape), while others don't perform at the same strength level.